Germany's Olaf Scholz pays inaugural visit to Poland | DW | 12.12.2021

 Four days after taking office, German Chancellor Olaf Scholz paid an inaugural visit to neighboring Poland on Sunday.

-Polish Prime Minister Mateusz Morawiecki received Scholz with military honors in Warsaw ahead of their talks later in the afternoon.
+Polish Prime Minister Mateusz Morawiecki received Scholz with military honors in Warsaw ahead of their talks.

 Tensions with Moscow over its military build-up near Ukraine have cast a shadow over the discussions, amid fears of a possible Russian invasion.